Lucas Pérez: PAOK and Deportivo La Coruña

-On 5 July 2013, Pérez signed on a fee of €700,000 a three-year contract with Super League Greece team PAOK FC.
-He scored his first competitive goal on 17 August, contributing to a 3–0 home defeat of Skoda Xanthi FC, and on 24 November he equalised in a 3–1 win over Aris Thessaloniki F.C. in the Derby of Northern Greece.
-He also helped to a runner-up run in the national cup, losing the decisive match to Panathinaikos FC.
+On 5 July 2013, Pérez signed on a fee of €700,000 a three-year contract with Super League Greece team PAOK.
+He scored his first competitive goal on 17 August, contributing to a 3–0 home defeat of Skoda Xanthi, and on 24 November he equalised in a 3–1 win over Aris in the Derby of Northern Greece.
+He also helped to a runner-up run in the national cup, losing the decisive match to Panathinaikos.

 On 18 July 2014, Pérez returned to Spain and joined his newly promoted hometown side Deportivo de La Coruña in a one-year loan deal, with a buyout clause.
-He scored in his first official appearance, having started in a 3–0 home victory against Valencia CF on 19 October which also marked his La Liga debut.
-The following matchday, he was replaced in the 15th minute of a 0–0 away draw at RCD Espanyol due to a knee injury.
+He scored in his first official appearance, having started in a 3–0 home victory against Valencia on 19 October which also marked his top-flight debut.
+The following matchday, he was replaced in the 15th minute of a 0–0 draw at Espanyol due to a knee injury.

-Pérez only returned to action in January of the following year, appearing 12 minutes in a 0–4 home loss against FC Barcelona.
+Pérez only returned to action in January 2015, appearing 12 minutes in a 0–4 home loss to Barcelona.
 On 23 May, against the same opponent at the Camp Nou, he helped Dépor come from behind by scoring in the 67th minute of a 2–2 draw in the last round that prevented relegation.

 On 23 July 2015, in his first competitive match upon his return to PAOK, against NK Lokomotiva in the second preliminary round of the UEFA Europa League, Pérez scored the opener after Róbert Mak's shot was saved, in an eventual 6–0 home rout.
-One week later, against FC Spartak Trnava for the same competition, he netted the game's only goal in the first leg.
+One week later, against Spartak Trnava in the same competition, he netted the game's only goal in the first leg.

 On 12 August 2015, Pérez signed a permanent four-year deal with Deportivo.
 On 12 December, he took his season tally to 11 goals in only 15 games, helping to a 2–2 draw with Barcelona.

-Pérez totalled a career-best 17 goals at the end of the campaign, eventually helping his team escape relegation again.
+Pérez totalled a career-best 17 goals at the end of the campaign, eventually helping his side to escape relegation again.